Sarah Grainger

 • Safeguarding underpins all professional decision-making

-Commitment to equality and inclusion
+Commitment to Equality and Inclusion

 Dyslexia Coventry recognises that:

-• The welfare of the child is paramount
+• The welfare of the child or vulnerable adult is paramount

 Sarah Grainger holds a current Enhanced DBS certificate and is subscribed to the DBS Update Service, ensuring ongoing monitoring of safeguarding status.